MicahSphelele/ShopList/README.md

 - You can mark an item as complete
 - Can peform calculate estimated total cost
 - Can get total marked shopping items
+- Switch between Default mode and Dark Mode depending on the system

 ## App Screen Shots (Default Mode)